 Here is the resulting image after editing it in Photoshop.

 This same technique works for other kind of graphics, for example if you have some shapes selected like shown in the image below.

 This solution was originally presented in Stackoverflow here. and as stated in the post, the technique also works for Word Art graphics, that means you can use PowerPoint to create some slides with text effects created with Word Art and then export it to use in any other tool, too.
-It is important to notice that this technique works very well in recent version of PowerPoint like PowerPoint 2016 or Office 365 but also in some older versions like PowerPoint 2013, 2010.
+It is important to notice that this technique works very well in recent version of PowerPoint.
 If your version of PowerPoint is older than any of these versions, it is advised to upgrade your copy of PowerPoint as you might have been missing some other nice options like the 3D PowerPoint graphics or Morph transition effects.